Pre-College Programs: Housing and Meals

 A team of carefully selected and trained Residence Directors (RDs) and Residential Advisors (RAs) live in the residence halls.
 These skilled and caring professionals and undergraduates are on hand to assist you in navigating the transition from home to college life.
 The residential staff will help you balance the competing demands of academics and socializing and enforce policies when necessary.
 The staff will be your resource for everything from finding the nearest restaurant to guiding you through the academic resource and support system.

 Students are randomly assigned to single, double, and triple occupancy rooms or single-sex suites in various residence halls on campus.
-Every residence hall is different so the number of double rooms available may be limited in some buildings.
-Please notify us if you have a request for special housing accommodations by filling out the Disability and Medical Accommodation Form and please provide a maximum amount of notice.
+Every residence hall is different, so the number of double rooms available may be limited in some buildings.
+Please notify us if you have a request for special housing accommodations by filling out the Disability, Medical, & Dietary Request Form and please provide a maximum amount of notice.

 When leaving campus overnight, students are required to notify their Residential Advisor at least two days in advance.
 Students must inform their parents/guardian that they will not be at Brown.
 The School of Professional Studies requires parental/guardian approval before permission is granted.

-Parents/guardians should fax a signed copy of the Overnight Leave Permission form at least two days in advance to (401) 863-1331.
+Parents/guardians should fax a signed copy of the Overnight Leave Form at least two days in advance to (401) 863-1331.
 Parents/guardians can also scan the signed form and email it to firstname.lastname@example.org.

 Meals and Snacks

 Breakfast, lunch, and dinner are served in one of Brown’s dining halls daily.
 You may invite guests to enjoy a meal with you on a cash basis.
 Thayer Street offers numerous shops and restaurants, as well.
-If you have significant food allergies, please complete the Medical and Disability Accommodations form.
+If you have significant food allergies, please complete the Disability, Medical, & Dietary Request Form.